RyanLeB/RyanLeB/README.md

 ## 🔔 How to contact me
-Consider looking at my LinkedIn profile
-Or you can find my contact info here! https://ryanleb2003.wixsite.com/ryanleblanc
+Consider looking at my LinkedIn profile here https://www.linkedin.com/in/ryanleblanc-/ Or you can find my contact info here! https://ryanleb2003.wixsite.com/ryanleblanc